William Henry Harrison High School (Ohio)

 William Henry Harrison High School (also known as Harrison High School) is a public senior high school located in Harrison, Ohio.
 It is the only high school in the Southwest Local School District and serves as the high school for students located in Harrison Township, Crosby Township, and Whitewater Township in Hamilton County as well as a small section of Morgan Township in southwest Butler County.
-The district and school are ranked as "excellent" by the Ohio Board of Education.